FinleyFraser/British-Columbia-Provincial-Court/Judgements/rex-v-pxrplepxintz.md

 **FINDINGS**

-[5] Upon agreement on the plea deal, the court has found the defendant guilty of multiple charges.
-These include two counts of first-degree murder, two counts of discharging a firearm with intent to wound, and one count of unlawfully causing bodily harm
+[5] Upon agreement on the plea deal, the defendant has plea guilty to the following charges, two counts of first-degree murder, two counts of discharging a firearm with intent to wound, and one count of unlawfully causing bodily harm

 **JUDGEMENTS AND ORDERS**